In this age of self-publishing there are many designers out there selling and designing covers at a huge range of prices.

-At the time I was looking for a new design for my book, Piggy Monk Square.
+I found it hard to choose when I was searching for a new design for my book, Piggy Monk Square.

-I had one main idea for the cover but was very interested in seeking new ideas from different designers.
+I had one main idea for the cover but was interested in seeking new ideas from different book cover designers.

 I had researched the idea and decided to go with it.

 The first day I opened the contest there were few entries and I was very worried.

 What if nobody entered?
 I needn’t have worried – soon there were entries flowing in.

 I stopped worrying about not having enough entries and began to worry about having too many entries.

 It took a few weeks for me to whittle them down to a short list and during this time I thought constantly about the designs I was seeing.

 I ran some polls to see other views and eliminated them gradually.
 I tested each one against my own criteria until eventually I was down to my final six.

 Piggy Monk Square is a novel narrated by a child who is keeping a terrible secret.
 She knows the whereabouts of a missing policeman but if she tells she’ll be in trouble.